 - Included accessories: NA

 Like the previous Kings tandem kayak, the Glide kayak weighs in at 34kgs and has a length of 3.7m.
 It also has a similar durable rotomoulded design for durability, although the Glide is made from low density polyethylene.
-The main difference though is the Glide Reflection has a huge weight capacity of 280kgs – most likely more than you could possibly ever need and it comes in at around $100 cheaper.
+The main difference though is the Glide Reflection has a huge weight capacity of 280kgs – most likely more than you could ever need, and it comes in at around $100 cheaper.

 In terms of storage, this best 2 seater kayak has plenty.
-There’s a small sealed hatch with a storage bag and pre moulded drink holder in front of each rider, so there is plenty of space for your personal items.
+There’s a small sealed hatch with a storage bag and pre moulded drink holder in front of each rider, so there is plenty of space for your items.
 In addition, there is a bungee cord storage area at the rear for bulkier items.

-Although primarily designed as a recreational kayak, this best double person kayak also includes a few fishing accessories.
+Although primarily designed as a recreational kayak, this best double person kayak also includes some fishing accessories.
 There are two flush mount rod holders in front of each seat and two mounting plates where you can add additional rod holders if necessary.
 Other features include moulded footrests and four carry handles.

 - Seats: Single